Orama-Interactive/VoxeloramaExtension/README.md

 [![Become a Patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://patreon.com/OramaInteractive)

 ## Download instructions
 Simply clone the repository and open the project in Godot 3.5.
 Then, export a .pck file and load it into Pixelorama.
 To load it, you can either drag and drop it, or go to the Edit menu, Preferences, Extensions and click on "Add Extension".
+Voxelorama currently requires Pixelorama v0.10.2 and above.

 Note that Voxelorama is still in Early Access and is not recommended for production yet.
 Feedback and contributions are welcome, of course!